-• simulate rock behavior using numerical modelling.
+• simulate rock mass behavior using advanced numerical models.

 • Static and dynamic stability